in

 Industry and Occupation

 There are innate differences in earning power across industries and occupations.
-Knowledge-based sectors like finance, technology, law, and healthcare compensate more highly than manual labor roles and industries like hospitality, retail, and food services.
+Knowledge-based sectors like finance, technology, law, and healthcare compensate more highly than manual labour roles and industries like hospitality, retail, and food services.
 Supply and demand imbalances, profit margins, and skill necessities inherently vary.

 Public vs. Private Sector